ryanmcdon/Comp4010_AI_Project/README.md

 # Comp4010_AI_Project
-Repository for our group project
+Repository for our COMP 4010 final group project

+### Contributors:
+- Ryan McDonald
+- Stanny Huang
+- Aaron Maagdenberg

+TA: Paul

-October 15th 2025 - Progress Update
+# October 15th 2025 - Progress Update

 ## 1) Define an Apotris variant
 We are doing the Variant Dig on Apotris Tetris.
 This is a variant that consists of having lines of “garbage” already on the board, and the goal is to clear these lines of garbage to reach the bottom of the board.